kylrth/kylrth.github.io/content/post/worst-group-scale.md

 tags: ["deep-learning", "neural-scaling", "generalization", "research-notes"]
 ---

 I think it's valuable to be working in the open whenever possible, so I'm going to keep my research notes here.
-Maybe my ideas are bad enough nobody will care to scoop me.
+These notes will hopefully be full of good (and bad) ideas, so if someone happens to borrow the right idea and publish on it then I'll be happy to have a new collaborator for the future.

 This post contains my research notes as I try to understand how model scaling affects worst-group performance.
 This started as a group project in the neural scaling laws course at Mila in winter 2022.
 We presented about an existing [paper]({{< relref "effect-of-model-size-on-worst-group-generalization.md" >}}) and presented our preliminary results [in class](https://sites.google.com/view/nsl-course/schedule#h.o7ntdr3dzoiv).
 The repository for this project is [here](https://github.com/kylrth/worst_group_scale/).